-General and administrative expenses in the year ended December 31, 2023, amounted to \$5.4 million, whereas, in the same period in 2022, general and administrative expenses totaled \$2.1 million.
-This increase of \$3.3 million is mainly associated with (i) the stock based compensation cost for non-vested shares granted under our Equity Incentive Plan amounting to \$1.2 million and (ii) a \$2.6 million flat vessel management fee for the period from March 7, 2023 through December 31, 2023.
-The flat vessel management fee was increased from \$0.75 million to \$0.8 million, in accordance with the terms of Master Management Agreement with effect from July 1, 2023.
-For the year ended December 31, 2022, and for the period from January 1, 2023 through March 7, 2023 (completion of Spin-Off), General and administrative expenses reflect the expense allocations made to the Company by Castor based on the proportion of the number of Ownership Days of our fleet vessels to the total Ownership Days of Castor's full fleet.
+General and administrative expenses in the year ended December 31, 2024, amounted to \$10.2 million, whereas, in the same period in 2023, general and administrative expenses totaled \$5.4 million.
+This increase is mainly associated with the stock based compensation cost for non-vested shares granted under our Equity Incentive Plan amounting to \$5.3 million in the year ended December 31, 2024, as compared to \$1.3 million to the same period of 2023.
+For the period from January 1, 2023 through March 7, 2023 (completion of Spin-Off), General and administrative expenses reflect the expense allocations made to the Company by Castor based on the proportion of the number of Ownership Days of our fleet vessels to the total Ownership Days of Castor's full fleet.